kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

-Although the story isn't finished yet, it is likely that it will have happy-ending: security holes of the application will be fixed, our young ethical hacker will get kind rewards ([Green Fox Academy][greenfox-website] have already [offered him scholarship][greenfox-facebook]), maybe people responsible for the arrest will get some kind of prosecution.
+Although the story isn't finished yet, it is likely that it will have happy-ending: security holes of the application will be fixed, our young ethical hacker will get kind rewards ([Green Fox Academy][greenfox-website] have already [offered him scholarship][greenfox-facebook]), maybe people responsible for the arrest will also get some kind of prosecution.

 ## Conclusion